Venkat-Rajgopal/Kaggle-projects/otto-group-product-classification/README.md

 ## Methods and Results
 The data consists of pre-labelled products from Classes  as `Class_1` to `Class_9`.
 The classification task is performed with a **Fully Connected Neural Network**.

-The train set in split as _train_ and _validation_.
+The train set is split as _train_ and _validation_.
 The test set is not labelled so we are unable to evaluate the performance on the test set.

 The plots below shows the FCN performance.

 <img src="evaluation/fc_eval.png" alt="eval" width="500"/>